DRIP: A Versatile Family of Space-Time ISAC Discrete-time Sequences: Proof of Theorem 2

 In this section, numerical simulation results for characterizing the performance and trade-offs of the proposed DFRC-waveform design are presented.
 The number of receive antennas is fixed to $N_R = 7$ antennas.
 The number of radar targets is $Q = 2$ targets and the number of interferers is set to $I = 1$.
 Furthermore, the communication channel $\pmb{H}$ is Rayleigh \ac{i.i.d} distributed.
 The radar noise variance is set to $\sigma_v^2 = 0.01$.
 Moreover, The \ac{BFGS} number of iterations are set to $50$.
 The penalty factor is set to $\rho = 10$.
 The utilized chirp for sensing is a \ac{LFM} chirp.

-\paragraph{Convergence behavior of \ac{BCCD} for \ac{DRIP}} In Fig. \ref{fig:SINR-iter}, the radar \ac{SINR} performance is studied over iteration number of \textbf{Algorithm \ref{alg:alg1}}, i.e. the \ac{BCCD} algorithm for \ac{DRIP}.
+\paragraph{Convergence behavior of \ac{BCCD} for \ac{DRIP}} In Fig. \ref{fig:SINR-iter}, the radar \ac{SINR} performance is studied over the number of outer iterations of \textbf{Algorithm \ref{alg:alg1}}, i.e. the \ac{BCCD} algorithm for \ac{DRIP}.
 In this simulation, the following parameters are used: $N_T = 12$, $L = 7$, $P = 4$, and $\eta = 2.5 \dB$.
 Two targets are set in the scene at $\theta_1 = 10^\circ$ and $\theta_2 = 30^\circ$.
 Here, the average \ac{SINR} is shown for the first target.
 For all iterations, the radar \ac{SINR} measured at this target is above the $20 \dB$ constraint imposed by $\bar{g}_1 = \bar{g}_2 = 20\dB$.
 We can see that the \ac{SINR} increases steadily before reaching a converging ceiling typically at the third iteration.
 We can see that in this case, the \ac{SINR} at this target increases with $\epsilon$.
 This is because a loose similarity constraint allows for a more optimistic \ac{SINR} beamforming towards the targets, making the signal power more concentrated to the different target directions, hence exceeding the thresholds specified by $\bar{g}_1$ and $\bar{g}_2$.
 This can also be seen in Fig. \ref{fig:beampattern}.
 Also, an increase in the \ac{QAM} size slightly gives a less average SINR at convergence.

-In Fig. \ref{fig:MUI-iter}, we study the convergence behaviour of the communication \ac{MUI} cost with iteration number.
+In Fig. \ref{fig:MUI-iter}, we study the convergence behaviour of the communication \ac{MUI} cost with the number of outer iterations.
 In this simulation, the same parameters are set as that of Fig. \ref{fig:SINR-iter}.
 Also, with a looser $\epsilon$ constraint, we can see a decrease in the \ac{MUI} floor, which implies higher communication rate.
-With the constellation increasing from $16$-QAM to $64$-QAM, we observe a rough increase of about $3 \dB$ over all \ac{MUI} values.
+With the constellation increasing from $16$-QAM to $64$-QAM, we observe a rough increase of about $3 \dB$ to $6 \dB$ over all \ac{MUI} values.
 This is because more symbols are being transmitted under a fixed transmit power, which translates into increased \ac{MUI}.
-In all cases, we can observe convergence in a few iterations.
+In all cases, we observe convergence in few iterations.